Standing Rules

 Course Etiquette

 - Lost Ball Protocol.
-After a Reasonable Search, a Member shall drop a ball and play on.
+After a Reasonable Search, a Member shall drop a ball and play on, without penalty in Club play.

 Scoring & Handicaps